“Stubborn old goat!” Have you ever heard that phrase? In my experience, goats can be pretty stubborn, but some breeds can also be really useful too.

-Well, I wanted to bring you an updated and detailed list of some of the best and most interesting goat breeds and their uses.
+You may remember, we gave you an article a few years back on some of the best milk and meat breeds of goats.
+I wanted to bring you an updated and detailed list of some of the best and most interesting goat breeds and their uses.

 Hopefully, this will give you great insight as to what goats are and can be used for.
 Then maybe you’ll feel the need to add a “stubborn old goat” or two to your homestead.

-So if you like the idea of having a goat for milk, then you’ll want to consider this breed.
+If you like the idea of having a goat for milk, then you’ll want to consider this breed.
 Not to mention, there are so many things you can do with goat’s milk.

 This breed of goat originated in Switzerland.
 It is now one of the top breeds of dairy goats in the United States.

 These pretty brown and black dairy goats are slender and graceful, friendly creatures with sweet personalities.
 They average only about 120-150 lbs and produce about a gallon and a half of moderate butterfat milk each day.

 Oberhasli goats are cold weather-hardy, but occasionally struggle to thrive in extreme heat.
 Like Sanaans, they don’t grow meaty enough to be good as dual-purpose goats, but their milk is easy to transition to, even for people unused to goats milk.